openssl/openssl/doc/designs/quic-design/record-layer.md

 A new `OSSL_RECORD_LAYER` is created by calling the `new` function of the associated `OSSL_RECORD_METHOD`, and freed by calling the `free` function.
-The internal structure details of an `OSSL_RECORD_LAYER` are entirely hidden to libssl and will be specific to the given `OSSL_RECORD_METHOD`.
+The parameters to the `new` function also supply all of the cryptographic state (e.g. keys, ivs, symmetric encryption algorithms, hash algorithm etc) used by the record layer.
+The internal structure details of an `OSSL_RECORD_LAYER` are entirely hidden to the rest of libssl and can be specific to the given `OSSL_RECORD_METHOD`.
+In practice the standard internal TLS, DTLS and KTLS `OSSL_RECORD_METHOD`s all use a common `OSSL_RECORD_LAYER` structure.
+However the QUIC-TLS implementation is likely to use a different structure layout.

-The payload for a record that will be written out to the network will be assembled by libssl.
-That payload may be spread across multiple buffers.
-For example a QUIC record (packet) may consist of multiple frames.
-There might be a buffer containing the header data for the first frame, followed by a second buffer containing the contents of the frame.
-A third buffer might contain the header data for a second frame, and a fourth buffer might contain the payload data for the second frame.
-There can be an arbitrary number of buffers which, when concatenated together, form the total payload for the whole record.
-This approach means that libssl can avoid having to copy all of the data from multiple sources into a single buffer before calling the record layer.

-All of the above data for a single record will be represented by an `OSSL_RECORD_TEMPLATE` structure.

-In order to assemble a record, libssl will need to know the maximum length of a record that can be supported by the `OSSL_RECORD_LAYER`.
-In order to support this an `OSSL_RECORD_METHOD` will supply a `get_max_record_len()` function to query this value.
-It will be libssl's responsibility to ensure that no record exceeds the maximum supported record length.

-An `OSSL_RECORD_METHOD` supplies a `write_records` function which libssl can call to write one or more records.
-Libssl will supply an array of `OSSL_RECORD_TEMPLATE` objects along with the number of such templates.
-This number is guaranteed to never be greater than the maximum number of records that the record layer can handle at one time as returned by the `get_max_records()` function.
+All of the header and payload data for a single record will be represented by an `OSSL_RECORD_TEMPLATE` structure when writing.
+Libssl will construct a set of templates for records to be written out and pass them to the "write" record layer.
+In most cases only a single record is ever written out at one time, however there are some cases (such as when using the "pipelining" or "multibuffer" optimisations) that multiple records can be written in one go.

+It is the record layer's responsibility to know whether it can support multiple records in one go or not.
+It is libssl's responsibility to split the payload data into `OSSL_RECORD_TEMPLATE` objects.
+Libssl will call the record layer's `get_max_records()` function to determine how many records a given payload should be split into.
+If that value is more than one, then libssl will construct (up to) that number of `OSSL_RECORD_TEMPLATE`s and pass the whole set to the record layer's `write_records()` function.

 The implementation of the `write_records` function must construct the appropriate number of records, apply protection to them as required and then write them out to the underlying transport layer BIO.
-Congestion or flow control limits may apply.
-The maximum amount of data that may be sent at the current time is supplied by libssl in the `allowance` parameter.
-It is the `OSSL_RECORD_METHOD`'s responsibily to ensure that no more bytes than `allowance` are transmitted via the transport layer BIO.
-In the event that not all the data can be transmitted at the current time (either because of the `allowance` limit, or because the underlying transport has indicated a retry), then the `write_records` function will return a "retry" response.
+In the event that not all the data can be transmitted at the current time (e.g. because the underlying transport has indicated a retry), then the `write_records` function will return a "retry" response.
 It is permissible for the data to be partially sent, but this is still considered a "retry" until all of the data is sent.
-The `sent` parameter will be filled in with the number of bytes sent during this `write_records` call in both a success and a retry response.

 On a success or retry response libssl may free its buffers immediately.
 The `OSSL_RECORD_LAYER` object will have to buffer any untransmitted data until it is eventually sent.
-The move of data from the input buffers to the internal `OSSL_RECORD_METHOD` buffer should occur during packet protection and is the "single copy" allowed by the requirements.

 If a "retry" occurs, then libssl will subsequently call `retry_write_records` and continue to do so until a success return value is received.
 Libssl will